djleedke/tweetry-dish/README.md

 ```

 At this point the server should run but you will get an error when accessing local host in the browser (Navigate to 127.0.0.1:5000 or localhost:5000 in the browser to verify).
-We need to set up the database and initialize a few things, run the following:
+We need to set up the database and initialize a few things, run the following command:
 ```
 flask create_tables
 ```